 Regardless of this political drama, you can certainly use DemoChoice in a simulation of the June 2018 partisan primary election in Maine.
 The simulation features the four contests with three or more candidates.
+In the real election, there were first-round majority winners in the two Republican contests.

 |Governor of Maine, Democratic Primary|